siddh34/MCQs/Insem2/DAA.md

 **Answer  :** Option A

 > Q20.
-In job sequencing with deadlines, an optimal solution is a feasible solution with ___ value.
+In job sequencing with deadlines, an optimal solution is a feasible solution with ___ profit.

     A. Positive
     B. Negative